LittleAtariXE/Draconus/readme.md

  HOW IT WORK:
-    Compile both rat.py and worm-win7.py "rat.exe".
-Move "rat.exe" to hive directory
+    Compile rat.py and worm-win7.py.
+Rename "rat.exe" to "rat-win7.exe" or change value FILE_RAT in "queen.py".
+Move "rat-win7.exe" to hive directory.

     Run draconus.py
     Draconus is a server will handle victim and worm calls

     On Client machine run "worm-win7.exe"
     Worm will connect to Draconus, recive RAT, save RAT on disk and add to registry autostart.
-So after reboot client machine, RAT will be start and will automatically connect to Draconus.
+So after reboot client machine, The RAT will be launched and will automatically connect to Draconus.
 Draconus show menu option.

     NOW only work:
     - Reverse Shell (CMD) TCP   ("cd" change directory command is simple making by me.
 Work only "cd <path>" !!! "cd .." etc. Not Working !!!)